How to Be Bold in Your Life

 3 easy ways to step your game up—for good.

 Quitting your job without another one lined up?
 That’s a bold move.
-Proposing to a women when you’re not entirely sure she’ll say yes?
+Proposing to a women with a ring you picked out without even peeking at her Pinterest for inspiration?
 Say it with me: Bold.
 Move.

-It shouldn’t surprise you to hear that the entire SG team and I are all about daring behavior in all aspects of life, from work to relationships, and of course, style.
-To that end, Style Girlfriend has partnered with Ace Marks—a shoemaker you’re about to be obsessed with—to share a few tips on how you can infuse your life with a little audaciousness (yes, that’s a fancy synonym I found on the internet).
+It shouldn’t surprise you to hear that the entire SG team and I are all about daring behavior in all aspects of life.
+From work to relationships, and of course, style.
+So I’m sharing a few tips on how you can infuse your life with a little audaciousness.

 Below, three tips on how to be bold: